Maddalena Panattieri

-Maddalena Panattieri (1443 – 13 October 1503) was an Italian Roman Catholic nun and a professed member of the Sisters of Penance of Saint Dominic since her late adolescence.
+Maddalena Panattieri, OP (1443 – 13 October 1503) was an Italian Sister of Penance of Saint Dominic.
 Panattieri was a stigmatic and received visions during her life with one in particular being the French invasion of the Italian peninsula.
 She served as a catechist to children and was noted for her simple existence.

-Panattieri was beatified on 26 September 1827 after Pope Leo XII confirmed that there was a longstanding 'cultus' (or popular devotion) to the late religious.
+Panattieri was beatified on 26 September 1827 after Pope Leo XII confirmed that there was a longstanding popular devotion to the late religious.

 Life

-Maddalena Panattieri was born in Trino in 1443 and as a child fostered a great devotion to Catherine of Siena.
-She joined the Order of Preachers not long before 1463 as part of the tertiaries rather than as a formal religious; this was considered unusual since members were mainly widows and older women.
-She made a private vow as a child to remain chaste.
+Maddalena Panattieri was born in Trino in 1443 and, as a child fostered a great devotion to Catherine of Siena.
+She made a private vow as a child to remain chaste and joined the Order of Preachers not long before 1463 as part of the Dominican tertiaries; this was considered unusual since members were mainly widows and older women.